DGGS logo

 Q: Where can I find licenses and permits for camping?

 A: Alaska's parks and recreations areas have many public campgrounds and public-use cabins.
-The Alaska Public Lands Information Centers website has compiled information on lodging, passes, and permits.
+The Alaska Public Lands Information Centers website has compiled information on campgrounds and cabins.

 A: There are few roads and trails through Alaska's public lands.
 Camping on state land is considered a generally allowed use.
 Camping is also allowed on many federal lands, such as in the backcountry of Denali National Park.
 Make sure to think through safety concerns, research minimum-impact camping, and tell a friend before you head out into the wilderness.